Search Results for

 Settings

-Settings page provides two data grids.
-The first one is used to manage the user schema.
-You can add, edit, delete, import, export user schemas.
-The second grid is attribute claims of user schema, you can add, edit, and delete attribute claims.
-If you select one user schema, then all attribute claims of selected user schema will reveal in the attribute claims grid.
+The Settings page provides two data grids.
+The first one is used to manage user schemas.
+You can add, edit, delete, import, and export user schemas.
+The second grid holds the attribute claims of a user schema; you can add, edit, and delete attribute claims.
+If you select a user schema, all attribute claims of the selected schema appear in the attribute claims grid.

 idpsync_1